Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/implement_data_loader.md

 };
 ```

-As you can see, in addition to our own `MiniDataset` from `DataSet`, OneFlow also has a built-in `XXXDataSet` called **Modifier**.
+As you can see, in addition to our own `MiniDataset` from `DataSet`, OneFlow also has a built-in `XXXDataSet` called **Decorator**.

-DataSet can add additional functionality to the existing `DataSet`, such as the above `BatchDataset` for batch reading.
-DataSet modifiers are located in the [user/data directory](https://github.com/Oneflow-Inc/oneflow/tree/master/oneflow/user/data) and common decorators are:
+Decorator can add functionality to the existing `DataSet`, such as the above `BatchDataset` for batch reading.
+DataSet decorator are located in the [user/data directory](https://github.com/Oneflow-Inc/oneflow/tree/master/oneflow/user/data) and common decorators are:

 - BatchDataset：For batch reading data.
 - RandomShuffleDataset：Used to randomize the order of data